MarioTerron/demo-ecommerce/readme.md

 #### [GET] `/cart`

-Get specific taks per id
+Get specific taks per id.

 ### POST endpoints

 #### [POST] `/cart`

-To add a item to the cart
+To add a item to the cart.

 ### PUT endpoints